 NOTE: This technique will not work if you select any cells outside of the pivot table, or blank cells between Report filter fields, horizontally arranged (as shown below).

-Instead of using Excel's paste commands, you can use the Office Clipboard to paste the pivot table values and style formatting.
+Instead of using Excel's paste special commands, you can use the Office Clipboard to paste the copy of a pivot table values and style formatting.
 Thanks to John Walkenbach for sharing this tip.

-NOTE: This technique works for pivot tables with or without report filters.
+NOTE: This technique works for pivot tables with or without report filters in their layout.
 It also works if there are spaces between the report filters, or if you copy blank cells outside of the pivot table.

 Follow these steps to copy a pivot table's values and formatting: